doctrineum/doctrineum-scalar/README.md

 *note: the type has the same name as the Enum class itself, but its just a string; you can change it at child class anytime; see EnumType::TYPE constant*

+#### <span id="understand_the_basics">Understand the basics</span>
+There are two roles - the factory and the value.
+ - EnumType is the factory (as part of the Doctrine\DBAL\Types\Type family), building an Enum following rules.
+ - Enum is the value holder, de facto singleton, represented by a class (and class, as you know, can do a lot of things).